Danielhiversen/home_assistant_tibber_data/README.md

 Experimental and requires additional configuration:
 * Grid price (Only if your grid company is supported by Tibber)
-* Estimated total price with subsidy and grid price (Only if your grid company is supported by Tibber)
+* Total price with subsidy and grid price (Only if your grid company is supported by Tibber and for Norwegian homes)
 * Charger cost day (Requires a connected charger, like Easee or Zaptec)
 * Charger cost month (Requires a connected charger, like Easee or Zaptec)
 * Charger consumption day (Requires a connected charger, like Easee or Zaptec)